Question: "Why is sexual purity so important?"

 Answer: God gave man and woman the joy and pleasure of sexual relations within the bounds of marriage, and the Bible is clear about the importance of maintaining sexual purity within the boundaries of that union between man and wife (Ephesians 5:31).
 Humans are well aware of the pleasing effect of this gift from God but have expanded it well beyond marriage and into virtually any circumstance.
 The secular world’s philosophy of “if it feels good, do it” pervades cultures, especially in the West, to the point where sexual purity is seen as archaic and unnecessary.

-We also see in 1 Thessalonians 4:3-5 the necessity of controlling our bodies.
-When we give in to sexual immorality, we give evidence that the Holy Spirit is not indwelling us because we do not possess one of the fruits of the Spirit—self-control.
-All believers display the fruit of the Spirit (Galatians 5:22-23) to a greater or lesser degree depending on the length of time they have walked with God.
+We also see in 1 Thessalonians 4:3–5 the necessity of controlling our bodies.
+When we give in to sexual immorality, we give evidence that the Holy Spirit is not filling us because we do not possess one of the fruits of the Spirit—self-control.
+All believers display the fruit of the Spirit (Galatians 5:22–23) to a greater or lesser degree depending on whether or not we are allowing the Spirit to have control.
 Uncontrolled “passionate lust” is a work of the flesh (Galatians 5:19), not of the Spirit.
 So controlling our lusts and living sexually pure lives is essential to anyone who professes to know Christ.
-In doing so, we honor God with our bodies (1 Corinthians 6:18-20).
+In doing so, we honor God with our bodies (1 Corinthians 6:18–20).

 We know God’s rules and discipline reflect His love for us.
 Following what He says can only help us during our time on earth.
-By maintaining sexual purity before marriage, we avoid past emotional entanglements that may negatively affect present relationships and marriages.
-Further by keeping the marriage bed pure (Hebrews 13:4), we can experience unreserved love for our mates, which is surpassed only by God’s enormous love for us.
+By maintaining sexual purity before marriage, we avoid emotional entanglements that may negatively affect future relationships and marriages.
+Further, by keeping the marriage bed pure (Hebrews 13:4), we can experience unreserved love for our mates, which is surpassed only by God’s enormous love for us.